R&H Logo

 Need Help Defending a Deposition?

 When taking a deposition, it is opposing counsel’s job to undermine your client’s position and therefore strengthen their client’s case.
 Your primary job in defending a deposition is to minimize any potentially damaging testimony by your client.
 The attorneys at Robinson & Henry have defended countless depositions in various kinds of matters.
 We are ready for whatever opposing counsel may throw at us.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.

 white female attorney questioning white female witness in courtroom while black female judge looks on